Intro

 During the Union occupation of Roswell, The Gardens at Great Oaks was the headquarters for Garrard's cavalry.
 Prior to the arrival of troops, Reverend Pratt's sons ran the blockade to be sure everything was safe with their parents.
 Arriving home, they went into the third story of The Gardens at Great Oaks and loosened the wide pine boards leading to the eaves.
 They called the space on the south side of the house "Augusta" and the space on the north side "Macon".
 Everything of value was hidden there and then the boards were slipped back into place.
 The hiding places were never found during the two-week occupation.
 When asked about various items, their truthful response was always given: "It was sent to Macon or Augusta."

 Structurally, the house has been altered very little.
 In 2002 , The Gardens at Great Oaks was sold to James Hugh and Linda Lively who are the current owners of this Roswell Historic District centerpiece.
-It is with pleasure that they are now able to make the house available for very special events.
 This significant historical landmark has been and should remain entwined with the life of Roswell and the surrounding area.

 During renovation, several letters were discovered that had slipped under the floorboards!
 All are from the 1800’s and subject matters range from lumber bills during original construction to religious and political discussions.